Who are we?

 Michael Barthman, MD, Editor-in-Chief

 Mike is a resident physician in the department of emergency medicine at the Alpert Medical School of Brown University at Rhode Island Hospital.
-He completed his Doctorate of Medicine at University of Wisconsin School of Medicine and Public Health after earning a Bachelor of Arts in English at University of Minnesota-Twin Cities, where he focused on poetry.
+He completed a Doctorate of Medicine at University of Wisconsin School of Medicine and Public Health after earning a Bachelor of Arts in English at University of Minnesota-Twin Cities, where he focused on poetry.
 He was a founding board member for the Community Health Initiative Haiti, a non-profit focusing on community partnerships in rural Haiti.
-Previously, he enjoyed roles as a drummer in the indie-rock band Gazillion and a creative writing instructor for east African refugees.
-With Dr. Jay Baruch, he co-created the free online Brown EdX Course, “Beyond Medical Histories: Gaining Insight From Patient Stories,” a course focusing on creativity and story skills as essential clinical skills.
-He is an avid poet, with work appearing in Paper Darts and Vita Brevis.
+Previously, he enjoyed drumming for the indie-rock band Gazillion and teaching creative writing as part of an ESL program.
+With Jay Baruch, he co-created the free online Brown EdX Course, “Beyond Medical Histories: Gaining Insight From Patient Stories,” a course focusing on creativity and story skills as essential clinical skills.
+He is also a poet, with work appearing in Paper Darts and Vita Brevis.
 He resides with his wife, Kathryn, and their two cats, Bijou and Miki, in Providence, Rhode Island.

 Jay Baruch, MD, Senior Advisory Editor